Con Los Años Que Me Quedan: Promotion and commercial performance

 "Con los Años Que Me Quedan" was released as the album's second single in 1993 by Epic Records.
-Its accompanying music video directed by Alberto Tolot and features the artist reminiscing with her old lover.
+An accompanying music video was directed by Alberto Tolot and features the artist reminiscing with her old lover.
 The video won Latin Clip of the Year at the 1994 Billboard Music Video Awards.
-A re-recording of the song was included on her fourteenth studio album Brazil305 (2020) and incorporates Brazilian music.
+A re-recording of the song was included on Estefan's 14th studio album Brazil305 (2020), and incorporates Brazilian music.
 As part of The Latin Recording Academy tribute to Estefan, who was presented with the Person of the Year accolade in 2008, Puerto Rican singer José Feliciano sung a live cover version of "Con los Años Que Me Quedan".
 In 2012, Mexican singer Thalía recorded a cover version of the track for the album Habítame Siempre.
-Commercially, it topped the Billboard Hot Latin Songs chart in the US, becoming her third number one single on the chart.
+Commercially, it topped the Billboard Hot Latin Songs chart in the United States, becoming her third number one single on the chart.
 In the UK, the English version peaked at number 40.